lmaos-code/personal-website/README.md

+# LMAOS

-The Code needed to run on my personal website, currently more like a business-card
+This is the code behind my personal website, which I am currently using as a digital business card.